Timothy A. Barton ’78

 Member, Executive Committee

 Michael C. Rogers, Jr., is a 1987 graduate of Auburn University with a bachelor’s degree in building science.
 Rogers is president of Rogers & Willard, Inc., a general contracting firm working primarily in the Southeastern states.
 He is past Chairman of Alabama Contemporary Art Center (ACAC), has served on the board of Alabama Coastal Foundation and served as a trustee for The Nature Conservancy of Alabama.
 He is a past president of Associated Builders and Contractors of South Alabama.
 He has also served on the Board of the Alabama Architectural Foundation.
 He presently serves on the House Corporation of Phi Delta Theta Fraternity at Auburn, the board of UMS-Wright Preparatory School and the Mobile Chamber of Commerce executive board.
 He is the current chair of Auburn’s College of Architecture, Design and Construction executive board.
-He is a life member of the Auburn Alumni Association, a member of the Foy Society and the Samford Society.
+He is a life member of the Auburn Alumni Association, a member of the Foy Society, the Samford Society, and the Circle of Excellence Society.
 Mike is married to Cay Rogers and they have three daughters, Catie, Jackie and Leigh.

 Regenia R. Sanders ’95